tinyCLAP: Distilling Constrastive Language-Audio Pretrained Models: Introduction

 \section{Introduction}

 Contrastive Language-Audio Pretraining (CLAP) \cite{Elizalde2022CLAPLA}, and similarly, its image counterpart, CLIP \cite{Radford2021LearningTV}, proved to be an effective technique to pretrain audio and image encoders.
-In particular, CLAP and some of its variants \cite{Wang2023UnsupervisedIO, Wu2022LargescaleCL} achieved state-of-the-art performance for event detection, showcasing impressive performance also in Zero-Shot (ZS) classification.
-To do so, CLAP learns a similarity score between audio samples and text.
-Thus, it is generally used in text-conditioned generative models as well \cite{Ramesh2021ZeroShotTG}, where a correlation between the text embedding and audio embedding is needed \cite{Liu2023AudioLDMTG}.
+In particular, CLAP (Figure \ref{fig:diagram}), and some of its variants \cite{Wang2023UnsupervisedIO, Wu2022LargescaleCL} achieved state-of-the-art performance for event detection, showcasing impressive results also in Zero-Shot (ZS) classification.
+To accomplish this, CLAP learns a similarity score between audio samples and text during the pretraining stage, which is then used to compute the affinity with unseen text prompts, potentially representing new classes.
+Due to its ability to correlate the audio and text modalities, CLAP finds applications in text-conditioned generative models as well, where a correlation between the text embedding and audio embedding is needed \cite{Ramesh2021ZeroShotTG, Liu2023AudioLDMTG}.

-Reducing the computational complexity of CLAP is challenging but can yield many benefits in the domains of acoustic scene classification and audio generation in resource-constrained devices, such as in IoT scenarios.
+Reducing the computational complexity of CLAP poses significant challenges.
+Still, it can yield many benefits in acoustic scene classification and audio generation in resource-constrained devices, such as those in IoT scenarios.
 The model capacity needed for learning the correlations between audio and text is high.
 Thus, CLAP encoders are not suited for fast and low-footprint inference.
-To overcome this challenge, we employ knowledge distillation \cite{Hinton2015DistillingTK} and pruning \cite{Blalock2020WhatIT}, as they proved to be effective techniques for learning smaller models while inheriting the representation capabilities of the teacher model.
-Standard knowledge distillation is not suited for the CLAP audio encoder because, in CLAP, there are no soft labels since the classification is performed using the learned similarity score.
-Therefore, distilling knowledge from CLAP should be formulated to preserve the similarity score between text and audio instead.
-We show that the distillation and pruning strategies can work with audio samples without text with this formulation.
+To overcome this challenge, we explore the use of two standard network compression techniques, namely knowledge distillation \cite{Hinton2015DistillingTK} and pruning \cite{Blalock2020WhatIT}, as they proved to be effective methods for learning more compact models while inheriting the representation capabilities of the teacher model.
+Still, standard knowledge distillation~\cite{Hinton2015DistillingTK} is unsuitable for the CLAP audio encoder because its representations can be used in diverse scenarios, and the number of logits is not defined a priori.
+It means that the dimensionality of the soft labels can change depending on the downstream task, hindering the possibility of running the vanilla knowledge distillation scheme.
+Additionally, text data might not be available when adapting the CLAP weights for a specific application domain.
+Thus, we focus on developing distillation and pruning strategies that can work with audio samples only, hindering the need to use the corresponding caption.